Pastoral Care at Oakwood

 Pastoral care at Oakwood is not something that happens when things go wrong; it happens every second of the day.
 Our form tutors, as the first point of contact, know every child in their class exceptionally well.
 They are able to work closely with parents to provide every child with the highest level of care and support.
 The Head of Pastoral Care is also available to discuss any further concerns in person or by email and to make sure all children and parents have the opportunity to share their thoughts and concerns.
 Pupil Planners are the primary means of contact between tutors and parents in the Prep school and are used to communicate information regarding behaviour, reminders or support.

 The foundation for these strong relationships is established through our House system where pupils earn house points for excellent work, courteous behaviour and following the ‘Oakwood Way’.
-These house points are totalled up at the end of each week and the winning house is announced each week in our Celebration Assembly.
+These house points form both the basis of individual weekly targets for each child as well as contributing to the overall weekly house total.
+The winning house is announced each week in our Celebration Assembly giving the opportunity for all children to enjoy and focus on their shared achievements.
 At the end of term the house with the most points wins a house tea.
-House matches in all sports and creative competitions such as poetry, music, photography and art amongst others, also add to the house point totals and create a family environment lead by the Heads of Houses.
+House events are integral to the school calendar with opportunities to come together in sport, performing and creative arts and community events.
+House events and competitions unite the school community with children of all ages working together, being led by our senior House and Sport Captains.

 ‘Acorns to Oaks’